 Recovering with a community means building strong relationships.
 Strong networks.
 Find people who can provide support, and often they are dealing with the same issues.
 Seeking out the right people provides friendship.
 Hope.
 Proof that recovery works – if it’s worked for them, maybe it can work for someone new in recovery too.
 These aren’t fleeting social ties.
 They’re strong connections.
 Feeling supported makes the journey smoother.
 No one wants to feel alone.

 Healing in all of these ways takes time.
-At Northbound, we know that recovery is hard.
+At Northbound, we know that drug addiction treatment is hard.
 We’ve seen it.
 But we’ve also helped thousands get through it.
-With a full continuum of care, we offer a series of treatment options to help those in recovery develop a flourishing lifestyle of recovery on all fronts.
+With a full continuum of care, we offer a series of drug treatment options to help those in recovery develop a flourishing lifestyle of recovery on all fronts.
 Health, home, purpose, and community – recovery is the key to flourishing in each of those arenas.
 We are here to help you pave your path.